Market-Entry Marketing Sprint

 Out of scope.
 Machine-translation services stay with the client's translation provider.
 Translation-management system (TMS) implementation stays with the client's localisation function.
 Linguistic copy-edit stays with the translation provider.
 Full multilingual search-marketing work is out of scope, and GMA does not sell search-marketing services of any kind.

 Six to ten weeks.
 Single-corridor commercial-register rebuild.
-Typical first engagement when one destination market is producing the most acute register break.
+Typical first engagement when one destination market is producing the most acute buyer-language break.

 See the Sprint →Three to six months.
-Multi-corridor rebuild with per-market briefs, re-authored hero and proof copy, and trust-architecture rebuild.
+Multi-corridor rebuild with per-market briefs, re-authored hero and proof copy, and proof-and-trust rebuild.

 See the Build →Monthly retainer, twelve-month minimum.
 Ongoing commercial-register maintenance across changing materials.
-Pricing is confirmed in discovery, not on the public site.
+Scope and sequence are set after the inquiry screening.

 See the Partnership →No machine-translation services.
 No translation-management system implementation.
 No linguistic copy-edit.
 No multilingual search-marketing services.
 Those belong with the client's translation provider, localisation function, and search-marketing vendor where applicable.

-No. GMA does commercial-register translation, which is a different discipline.
+No. GMA does commercial-buyer-language translation, which is a different discipline.
 The literal linguistic translation continues with the client's translation provider or AI-translation system.

 GMA does the commercial-register slice of localisation.
 Linguistic localisation, regional date and number formatting, and TMS work stay with the client's localisation function.